Imposing Warrior Template

 • Stubborn Endurance.
 You can attempt to push through where others have failed.
 When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 Once you use this trait, you can't do so again until you finish a long rest.

 • Imposing Presence.
-Starting at 5th level, a presence all Draelish possess begins to take shape.
-As a bonus action, you can expend one Essence Charge to let out a shrill roar, followed by an infrasonic whoosh!
+A presence all Draelish possess begins to take shape.
+Starting at 5th level, as a bonus action, you can expend one Essence Charge to let out a shrill roar, followed by an infrasonic whoosh!
 Enemies within a 15-foot radius centered on you began to feel intense pressure, becoming nauseous.
-Until the start of your next turn, the first attack roll against each of those enemies who could hear you has advantage.
+Until the start of your next turn, the first attack roll made against each of those enemies who could hear you has advantage.

 • Curse of the Shr'keldar.
-You have disadvantage on saving throws against being charmed by Dragons.
+You have disadvantage on saving throws against being charmed or frightened by Wands.

 Roleplay Traits

-Below are additional traits called Talents and Restrictions that players and GMs can use when playing as a Draelish or Wildling or planning out an encounter.
-Designed to be more roleplay-centric in order to inspire the use of lore, players and GMs are encouraged to go beyond these traits when playing by using their knowledge of the world for problem solving.
-When playing as a Draelish, you must choose at least one Restriction of your choice.
-You can also pick up two Talents of your choice for each additional Resitriction you pick up beyond the initial one (For those who have played GURPS 4e and are familiar with Advantages and Disadvantages, this has been designed with that in mind).
-Restriction: Bulky
+Below are additional traits called Talents and Restrictions that are used when playing as a Draelish or Wildling.
+Designed to be more roleplay-centric in order to inspire the use of lore when problem solving, players and GMs are encouraged to go beyond these traits when playing or planning an encounter by using their knowledge of the world.
+When playing as a Draelish, you must choose at least two Restrictions of your choice.
+You can also pick up two Talents of your choice for each additional Restriction you pick up beyond the initial two.
+Restriction: Bloodlust

 • You have a harder time squeezing into smaller spaces (the Squeezing rules can be found in the PHB, page 192).
 You must spend 4 extra feet for every foot when moving inside a space that requires you to squeeze.
 If you are wearing heavy armor, you fail to move into the space unless your GM has you make an ability check or saving throw (the GM determines the DC).